digitoimistodude/jolliest-vagrant/README.md

 This vagrant server can be used as plain local server for serving your files or testing static PHP, but it's also perfect for WordPress development.

-Currently tested on Linux and Mac OS X.
+Currently successfully tested on Linux (elementary OS), Mac OS X and Windows 10.

 ## What's inside?